Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 Are you familiar with an induction rice cooker?
 They convert the inner pan into a heat source.
 The whole cooking pan is heated, not just the bottom of the pan.
 This method of heating produces evenly cooked, flavorful rice.

 If you are thinking about buying a rice cooker with induction heating, you'll have many options.
-To simplify the decision process, we discuss the factors for selecting an induction rice cooker for your culinary and lifestyle needs.
-We also present the features and pros and cons of our top picks for your consideration.
+We present the features and pros and cons of our top picks for your consideration.

 A conventional electric rice cooker has an electric heating plate in the base of the main body.
 The contents of the inner pan are heated by transferring heat from the heating plate to the pan.